luka1199/Leaflet.AnimatedSearchBox/README.md

 // Sets the value of the text field of the search box searchbox.setValue(value)

-// Adds an item to the drop down list searchbox.addItem(item)
+// Adds an item to the drop-down list searchbox.addItem(item)

-// Adds items to the drop down list searchbox.addItems(items)
+// Adds items to the drop-down list searchbox.addItems(items)

-// Sets items of the drop down list searchbox.setItems(items)
+// Sets items of the drop-down list searchbox.setItems(items)

-// Clears the drop down list
+// Clears the drop-down list
 searchbox.clearItems()

 // Clears the text field of the search box searchbox.clearInput()

-// Clears the text field and the drop down list of the search box searchbox.clear()
+// Clears the text field and the drop-down list of the search box searchbox.clear()

 // Adds a listener function (handler) to a particular DOM event (event)